 It is part of the color correction menu.
 Light can also have a tint.
 While color temperature ranges within the orange/blue spectrum, tint ranges within the green/magenta spectrum.
 Major tint adjustments are typically not necessary when color correcting images were taken in daylight.
 If you tend to photograph subjects that are lit by artificial light sources such as tungsten, fluorescent, LED or mercury vapor lights, you’ll find yourself adjusting tint much more than with natural light.
 Here are some snapshots of the menu of GIMP:

 Hue, lightness, and saturation

 Hue defines pure color in terms of “green”, “red” or “magenta”, Hues can refer to the set of “pure” colors within a color space.
 Lightness defines a range from dark (0%) to fully illuminated (100%).
 You can lighten or darken a color by changing its lightness value.
 Saturation influences the grade of purity or vividness of a color/image.
 They can be corrected and adjusted in the following menu.

 Brightness and contrast adjusting

 Other standard color adjustments found in many graphics program allow you to adjust the brightness, contrast, and gamma in the image.
 These options are used to correct the brightness and contrast of an image.
 Adjusting the brightness and contrast highlights mid-tones and shadows to bring out detail in either light or dark areas.
-Gamma adjusts the brightness and contrast in unison.
+Gamma Adjusts the brightness and contrast in unison.

-If there are two or more different lighting sources, the situation becomes more complicated, auto white balance usually calculates the average color temperature for the entire scene and uses this for white balance.
+If there are two or more different lighting sources, the situation becomes more complicated, the auto white balance usually calculates the average color temperature for the entire scene and uses this for white balance.
 This method tends to exaggerate the difference in color temperature for each light source as compared with what we perceive with our eyes.